dpharris/OlcbRefresh/README.md

 ## Changes:
 1. Added support for multiple processors: Arduino, Teensy, Tiva.
     Each set of libraries are in a separate directory.
-2. Simplified the writing of CDI/xml for the node by making a struct{} that parallels the xml structure.
+2. To speed up eventID processing, uses Index[]'s to allow eventID's to be sorted and searched.
-3. To speed up eventID processing, uses Index[]'s to allow eventID's to be sorted and searched.
+3. Simplified the writing of CDI/xml for the node by making a struct{} that parallels the xml structure.

-CDI/Memory:
+e.g.: CDI/Memory:
 ```
     <cdi>
         <group replication='8'>